mk-fg/graphite-metrics/README.md

 Core of the project is a simple daemon (harvestd), which collects metric values and sends them to graphite once per interval.

-Consists of various components for processing of:
+Consists of separate components ("collectors") for processing of:

 * /proc/slabinfo for useful-to-watch values, not everything.
 * /proc/vmstat and /proc/meminfo in a consistent way.